 *The presence of psychological and philosophical aspects.

-It is true that some (even many) are already satisfied with books, films, and TV series that are produced only for pure entertainment.
-I am one of the people who is not merely satisfied with entertaining oneself, but is rather obsessed with story lines providing messages to the audience.
-The psychological and philosophical aspects (not the Voltaire, Rousseau, or Plato kind of philosophy, as long as the story makes the audience think, it will be fine) are what makes the story line deeper, enhancing enough to develop the audience’s critical thinking.
-I would prefer to witness a story line that makes the audience think, making them reflect about life, and teaching them the most important lessons in life.
+It is true that some (even many) are already satisfied with books, films and TV series that are produced only for pure entertainment.
+I am one of the people who is not merely satisfied with entertaining oneself but is rather obsessed with story lines providing messages to the audience.
+The psychological and philosophical aspects (not necessarily the Voltaire, Rousseau or Plato kind of philosophy.
+As long as the story makes the audience think, it will be fine.) are what makes the story line deeper, enhancing enough to develop the audience’s critical thinking.
+I would prefer a story line that makes the audience think, making them reflect about life and teaching them the most important lessons in life.
 But I would also consider such story lines that are enjoyable.

 *A good and realistic twist – not the shallow and unlikely-to-happen kind of twist.